 A Proven Record of Protecting Taxpayers

-Joe Emrick is a husband, father, proven elected official and taxpayer who understands our everyday challenges and fights for our priorities in Harrisburg.
+Joe Emrick is a husband, father, award-winning educator, proven elected official and taxpayer who understands our everyday challenges and fights for our priorities in Harrisburg.

 First elected in 2010 to serve the residents of the 137th Legislative District in Northampton County and be their voice in the Pennsylvania House of Representatives, Joe has quickly become known as a strong voice for taxpayers across the state.

-For the 2016-17 session, Joe is serving on the following four committees: Consumer Affairs, Game & Fisheries, Professional Licensure (Vice Chairman), and Tourism & Recreational Development.
+Joe is currently serving on the following four committees: Consumer Affairs, Game & Fisheries, Professional Licensure (Vice Chairman), and Tourism & Recreational Development.
 In addition to these responsibilities, he has been appointed to serve as a Deputy House Majority Whip.

-Thanks to his support for the job creating small business people of Pennsylvania, Joe was named a Guardian of Small Business by the National Federation of Independent Business for the 2015-16 session.
+Thanks to his support for the job creating small business people of Pennsylvania, Joe has been endorsed for Representative by the National Federation of Independent Business - the nation's largest small business organization.
 He also earned the endorsement of other groups interested in the continued economic growth and fiscal health of our state, and the protection of taxpayers.

 Prior to serving as representative, Joe was a nationally-recognized educator for 18 years, and was honored by the Freedoms Foundation of Valley Forge for his innovative teaching of the concepts of entrepreneurship and the free enterprise system.
 Joe was also given the Excellence in Education Award by Lower Moreland School District, one of its highest honors.
 Before working in Lower Moreland, he taught history in the Stroudsburg and the Pleasant Valley school districts.